team113sanger/Postzygotic_NFATC1_mosaic_cherry_angioma/documentation/Somatic_Variant_calling.md

 ## Overview

-This document describes the steps taken to identify SNV and Indel mutations present on whole exome of samples obtained.
+This document describes the steps taken to identify somatic single nucleotide variants (SNVs) and short INDEL mutations present on whole exome of samples obtained.
+This was done using CaVEMAN and Pindel.
 All samples were checked for eveness of coveragte before the variant calling was perfomed (see [documentation/Coverage_depth_check.md](./Coverage_depth_check.md)).

 All the scripts and code mentioned below can be found in the `scripts` directory.

 ## Variant identification using somatic callers to the Human GRCh38 reference genome